francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 authentication scheme used.
 If no Authorization header is present in the request or if the authentication scheme is not supported by the server, the server SHOULD respond with a 401 (Unauthorized) response message.
-Once the user authentication is successful, the remote terminal server can process the request and start the conversation.
+Once the user authentication is successful, the remote terminal server can process the request and start the session.
 This section only provides example user authentication mechanisms.
 Other mechanisms may be proposed in the future in separate documents.
 The two first examples are implemented by our current prototype {{PROTOTYPE}}.
 The third example leverages the Concealed authentication